nebs123/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 7-leet.c - function that encodes a string into 1337.
 100-rot13.c - function that encodes a string in ROT13.
-101-print_number.c - function that prints an integer
+101-print_number.c - function that prints an integer 102-magic.c - change file so that it prints out "a[2] = 98"
+103-infinite_add.c - a function that adds two numbers.